morshedimran/pio-setup/ansible手順書.md

     -----------------
     ssh-rsa AAAAB3NzaC1yc2EAAAABIwAAAQEAxUTAHN8vxgp8w2tBeSYKLDvISg3LF9W/iiIQ5boQNPfHQkpXtbFAVmQ1uDMBf3bUOzQN0Hr+YnAtiV1D7mPjRdBapM7dzI3o4hcuy1Jk9o6J6ZY4SQosH23jOJJZhz0yLn/ACQ+aKeIu3DPj4Pw4C/BUfd+JlFGCRcr/OTjLmqtVerW70LLGSh1CwYr/b7uvKjxdzArxKlzsvCpGBU69Vn0g5+tUzOtvMEYRz1Jttn1gxrRpCqIUbtRbIlYEoNYpzt0hVBfOhNtfbBE8yb8Lw1AenBBP0WcBI7uGJpIdIhlPSIiOqyfG/XnSCVOWZCFGIc13CtOjHq3rabcdefg== root@ip-XX-XX-XX-XX
     ------------------
+⇒　Notes:
+      1. `vi` command displayes the contents of the file.
+      2. By Pressing「i」you will be in edit mode, and be able to copy the public key.
+      3. Paste the public key, copied from bastion server
+      4. Press「Esc」, then type `:wq!` to save the file

 ⇒　If the directory if not available on the remote server, then create the file first